SionHwang/SionHwang/README.md

 -->

 __< ENGLISH Introduce >__
-Hi, i'm sionhwang who is a High School Student in ROK. i'm very interest apply computer science and math application methods in ict.
+Hi, i'm sionhwang who is a High School Student in S, Korea. i'm very interest in apply computer science and math application methods in ICT.
 But, i'm still need to do study.
-Because now i forget what i thought i knew exactly.
+Because now I forget which I knew exactly.